Photography can be that soft light that modestly helps us to change things.

 THE EXHIBITION

-Showing the works has given the participants recognition of the work done.
+Showing the work has given the participants recognition of the job done.
 The exhibition space was the Vivanco Room, located in the Catarroja Town Hall.

-The experience was complemented in the attention to the spectators, in the guide through the work itself, allowing the participants to explain their work in public.
+The experience was complemented by the attention to the spectators, in the guide through the work itself, allowing the participants to explain their work publicly.

-The exhibition has allowed the recognition of the process through the gazes of visitors, people outside the context of the participants, witnesses of the work who give direct feedback on the impact of the images, which by working with universal themes promote the feeling of neighborliness, roots and membership in society.
-The exhibition experience generates empathy and recognition, cancels perjudices, and denotes
+The exhibition has allowed the recognition of the process through the gazes of visitors, people outside the context of the participants, and witnesses of the work who give direct feedback on the impact of the images, which by working with universal themes, promote the feeling of neighborliness, roots and membership in society.
+The exhibition experience generates empathy and recognition, cancels prejudice, and denotes.

-It’s important the support from social networks and the media.
-The visibility, articles, press or radio gives strenght and shine project and empowers its participants.
+It’s important to have support from social networks and the media.
+The visibility, articles, press or radio give strength and shine to the project and empower its participants.

 Assembly day at the Catarroja Town Hall.